-Mamburao can be reached via Roll-On Roll-Off (RORO) vessels plying from Batangas Port to Abra de Ilog.
-From the Abra de Ilog Port, there are vans going to Mamburao, which is less than an hour's travel from the port.
+Mamburao is accessible through Roll-On Roll-Off (RORO) vessels that operate between Batangas Port and Abra de Ilog.
+From Abra de Ilog Port, there are vans available to reach Mamburao, which is less than an hour's travel from the port.

-Starting in 2008, Mamburao and Sablayan have become the major suppliers of tuna.
-Most of the tuna exported to Japan, Korea, Australia and European countries come these towns.
-The two have benefited from the changing behavioral patterns of tuna, which they sustain by deciding to adopt sustainable fishing methods.
+Starting in 2008, Mamburao and Sablayan have emerged as major tuna suppliers.
+Most of the tuna exported to Japan, Korea, Australia, and European countries originates from these towns.
+They have benefitted from the changing behavioral patterns of tuna, sustaining this through the adoption of sustainable fishing methods.

-Fishermen here use the traditional hook, line and sinker method.
+Fishermen in these areas use the traditional hook, line, and sinker method.

-I first heard about this fishing method from Chef Paolo Nesi of the L'Opera group when they opened Prego, an Italian Restaurant at City of Dreams.
-Chef Nesi explained that tuna fishes that were caught individually remain intact, hardly have any bruises on their bodies, and taste better.
+I first learned about this fishing method from Chef Paolo Nesi of the L'Opera group when they opened Prego, an Italian Restaurant at City of Dreams.
+Chef Nesi explained that tuna caught individually remain intact, hardly having any bruises on their bodies, and taste better.

-Both the World Wildlife Fund and the Bureau of Fisheries and Aquatic Resources commend the towns and suggest them as role models to sustain fish population in the seas.
+Both the World Wildlife Fund and the Bureau of Fisheries and Aquatic Resources commend the towns, suggesting them as role models for sustaining fish populations in the seas.

-You read that right.
-Fresh fish balls.
-After our much needed sleep, we decided to explore the town to look for Mang Edgar, who has been featured on television because of his fresh fish balls.
+After our much-needed sleep, we decided to explore the town to look for Mang Edgar, who has been featured on television for his fresh fish balls.
 Being a fish ball fan, I couldn't resist.

-I took us three tricycle rides because our first two did not know Mang Edgar.
-Just when we were about to give up and just have dinner with the rest of the group, we found him.
+It took us three tricycle rides because our first two did not know Mang Edgar.
+Just when we were about to give up and have dinner with the rest of the group, we found him.

 Say hello to Mang Edgar and his fresh fish balls.